Apple’s New Privacy Changes Since iOS 15 + Impact on AdTech

 Since coming into force in September 2017, Intelligent Tracking Prevention (ITP) has gone through a number of updates to strengthen user privacy and prevent cross-site tracking.

-This year, ITP added a new feature that hides a user’s IP address from trackers.
+One of them is adding a feature that hides a user’s IP address from trackers.

 Many advertisers and publishers have turned to contextual targeting in Safari as many other targeting methods like audience targeting and retargeting are no longer viable, but even contextual targeting is harder to run with this change.